 Best Practices

-Setting up an optimized SAP Business One environment is crucial for ensuring smooth performance, particularly when integrated with CompuTec products.
+Setting up an optimized SAP Business One environment is crucial for ensuring smooth performance, particularly when integrated with CompuTec solutions.
 This guide outlines best practices for hardware, virtualization, operating system configuration, and SAP HANA replication to maximize system efficiency and reliability.

 Hardware Requirements